gbbyrd/probexpan_modified/README.md

-Grayson Byrd and Jingjing Wang's modifications of the ProbExpan repository.
+# Grayson Byrd and Jingjing Wang's modifications of the ProbExpan repository.

+## Setup
 To run the models, please first download the custom dataset from this link: https://drive.google.com/file/d/1Fzw2EWmOb9Yn6f7RmlFIGcNIt4qYbn4G/view?usp=share_link

 Next, run the following commands to extract and create the dataset in the appropriate file directory structure: